JuliaMolSim/AtomsCalculatorsUtilities.jl/docs/src/ipi.md

 ## i-PI basic consepts

 The interface is based on server and calculator, called driver, interaction.
-Server is setup by either network mode or a unixpipe mode.
+Server is setup by either network mode or unixpipe mode.

 Following starts [ASE](https://wiki.fysik.dtu.dk/ase/index.html) SocketIOCalculator that is a i-PI server implementation, using default port 31415